As if your bones heard something familiar from before you were even born.

 The 1988 recording — part of a French ethnomusicology project capturing indigenous Taiwanese vocal traditions — was almost certainly pure vocal / chant without modern harmonic accompaniment.

-The above version in the video was released on 7 October 1998 by the Rock Records (Taiwan based) — complete with the beat, chording, ambient pads etc.
+The above version in the video was released on 7 October 1998 by the Rock Records (the massive Taiwanese label) — complete with the beat, chording, ambient pads etc. They re-recorded it with local Taiwanese musicians, with Cretu's rhythmic, plush pads, and basslines flow.

 The Dayak